 Join Our Pack!
 Wolf Haven Membership

-The only way to view our wolves in the sanctuary is to take a guided walking tour.
-These tours are lead by trained docents who will be able to answer your questions on a plethora of subjects including history, status in the wild, range, longevity.
-See hours and admission section on when our tours are open to the public.
-The sanctuary tour route is flat and wheelchair or stroller accessible - however please be aware that it is a gravel path.
-Please leave your pet at home.
-Visitor's dogs are not allowed on Wolf Haven property.
-Contact us at (360) 264-4695 x221 prior to your visit if you have a service dog and would like to visit Wolf Haven.
+Please visit our wolves in the sanctuary on a guided walking tour.
+These tours are lead by trained docents who can answer your questions on a plethora of subjects including history, status in the wild, range, longevity.
+(See hours and admission section for Wolf Haven's seasonal sanctuary hours.)
+The tour route is flat and wheelchair or stroller accessible - however be aware that it is a gravel path.
+Please leave your pet at home; visitor's dogs are not allowed on Wolf Haven property.
+Contact us at 360.
+264.4695 x221 prior to your visit if you have a service dog and would like to visit Wolf Haven.

-Guided tours are approximately 45-50 minutes and cover a variety of educational information on wolves; wolf biology and ecology; and recovery programs and conservation.
-Information on Wolf Haven's work for wolf conservation and background information on sanctuary residents is also provided by our trained volunteer tour guides.
+Guided tours are approximately 50 minutes and cover a variety of educational information on wolves; wolf biology and ecology; and recovery programs and conservation.
+Information on Wolf Haven's work for wolf conservation and background information on sanctuary residents is also provided by tour guides.

 Tours of the sanctuary are not for everyone, especially young children who get restless and who have a short attention span.
 Children who are disruptive have a stressful impact on our animals.
 Hence, if your child is deemed disruptive by the docent, you will be ask to remove him/her from the sanctuary.
 Again, this is for the comfort of our animals.

-Tours are every hour on the hour, with the last tour departing one hour prior to close.
-We recommend that you plan to arrive for your tour at least 10 minutes in advance in order to purchase your tour tickets.
+Tours depart every hour on the hour, with the last one leaving at 3pm, one hour prior to close.
+We recommend that you plan to arrive for your tour at least 10 minutes in advance to purchase your tour tickets.
 We do not take reservations for daily guided walking tours (unless you plan on bringing a group).

 In addition to daily guided walking tours, Wolf Haven offers a variety of seasonal programs and special events that are sure to keep you howling!